AlttiRi/twitter-click-and-save/README.md

 }
 ```

-Add this to `gallery-dl.conf` config file, so it will look so:
+Replace with it the default settings for [`"twitter"`](https://github.com/mikf/gallery-dl/blob/5eca3781be862e80d871bd6e51fc26e1ff73f0db/docs/gallery-dl.conf#L255-L268) in your [`gallery-dl.conf`](https://github.com/mikf/gallery-dl/blob/master/docs/gallery-dl.conf) config file, so it will look so:

 ```json
 {